Fast & Furious: Board games

 Game Salute released a board game based on the series called Fast & Furious: Full Throttle in 2015.
 It is a card-based game which uses hand management and grid movement to simulate a street race.
 Players can choose from 12 of the movie characters and customise their cars to create a game advantage.
 The board game was launched on Kickstarter in April 2015, and was successfully funded.
-Another game released in 2015 was Atlas Games' Fast and Fhtangn, a Fast & Furious cross over with Cthulhu theming.
+Another game released in 2015 was Atlas Games' Fast and Fhtagn, a Fast & Furious cross over with Cthulhu theming.
 The competitive street racing game uses dice rolling and hand management to control players cars.

 Funko Games released a board game based on the series called Fast & Furious: Highway Heist in 2021.
 It is a co-operative game for 2-4 players who choose characters and cars from the films to play through three scenarios - a tank fight, a semi-heist and a helicopter fight.

 Beyond specifically themed games, a variety of game re-skins have also been released including titles such as Uno Fast & Furious and Fast & Furious Monopoly.